 By incorporating the selected supporting views that provide sufficient geometric constraints, reliable 3D points can be generated to complement incomplete scene structures.
 To achieve this goal, we adopt a multi-view patch matching approach, which has been widely used for dense 3D reconstruction in static scenes \cite{Xu2020ACMP}.
 The method estimates local surface planes by matching small image patches across multiple views, under the assumption that the scene geometry is locally piecewise planar.
 Specifically, an image pixel located at $\boldsymbol{p}=(u,v)^\top$ is associated with a local 3D plane, expressed as: $z \, \boldsymbol{n}^\top \boldsymbol{K}^{-1} \widetilde{\boldsymbol{p}}+d=0$, where $z$ denotes the depth value at $\boldsymbol{p}$, $\boldsymbol{n}$ represents the corresponding surface normal, $\boldsymbol{K}$ denotes the camera intrinsic matrix, $\widetilde{\boldsymbol{p}}$ represents the homogeneous coordinates of $\boldsymbol{p}$, and $d$ represents the distance between the surface and the camera origin.
 In the patch matching process, $\boldsymbol{p}$ in the reference view, associated with a plane hypothesis $(d,\boldsymbol{n})$, is projected to $\boldsymbol{p}'$ in a supporting view using the following expression:

 where $[\boldsymbol{R}, \boldsymbol{t}]$ denotes the relative pose from the reference view to the supporting view.
 Patches are warped across views to assess photometric consistency using RGB images and geometric consistency using depth and normal maps.
 As shown in Fig. \ref{fig4.patch_matching}, a pair of patches is deemed consistent if the reference patch and warped supporting patch exhibit similar image features, and their plane hypotheses $(d,\boldsymbol{n})$ are well aligned.
-Patch hypotheses are initialized using real-world images and Gaussian-rendered results, and are iteratively refined by propagating candidates from neighboring pixels based on the assumption of local hypothesis similarity.
-Re-sampling is performed when no consistent matches are found.
-Through repeated updates and consistency checks, a set of patches that remain consistent across the majority of views is obtained for robust scene reconstruction.
+These hypotheses are iteratively refined by propagating candidates from neighboring pixels under the assumption of local structural similarity.
+Gaussian-rendered results serve as reasonable initial guesses, effectively reducing the number of random re-sampling iterations required when consistent matches are absent.
+Through repeated updates and consistency checks, patches consistent across the majority of views are obtained for robust reconstruction.